-Memoirs on Differential Equations and Mathematical Physics

-Volume ?, 202?, 1-9

 Noureddine Bouteraa

-EXISTENCE AND UNIQUENESS

-OF ZAKHAROV-KUZNETSOV-BURGERS EQUATION

-WITH CAPUTO-FABRIZIO FRACTIONAL DERIVATIVE
+EXISTENCE AND UNIQUENESS OF ZAKHAROV-KUZNETSOV-BURGERS EQUATION WITH CAPUTO-FABRIZIO FRACTIONAL DERIVATIVE

 Abstract.
-In this work, we discuss the existence and uniqueness results for a general class of Zakharov-Kuznetsov-Burgers equation.
+In this work, we discuss the existence and uniqueness results of a general class of Zakharov-Kuznetsov-Burgers equation.
 We suggest the generalization via the Caputo-Fabrizio fractional derivative.
-We introduce some conditions for the existence and uniqueness of solutions and to obtain them, we utilize the concept of the fixed point theorem.
+We introduce some conditions for the existence and uniqueness of solutions and to obtain them, we utilize the concept of the fixed-point theorem.

 2020 Mathematics Subject Classification.
-34B10,34B15.
+34B10, 34B15.